Everything you need to know about baby orcas

 Why witnessing orca calves matters

 Seeing orca calves in the wild offers a unique window into the early life of one of the ocean’s most intelligent and socially complex mammals.
 Their playful behavior, learning moments, and strong family bonds highlight the importance of protecting marine ecosystems and supporting sustainable tourism.
-Through responsible whale watching tours like those of Baja Adventures, guests contribute to conservation efforts while creating unforgettable memories.
+Through responsible whale watching tours like those of Baja Adventures, guests contribute to conservation efforts collecting citizen science data while creating unforgettable memories.

 A journey from calf to adult orca